zneb97/DSA-17/graphs/day02/README.md

 ## N-Queens

 Write a program that determines all possible configurations of N queens on an NxN chessboard such that no two of them attack each other.
 This means that no two queens can share a row, column, or diagonal.
-If you are confused regarding the rules of chess or how a queen can move, check our [this](https://www.chessusa.com/chess-rules.html) tutorial.
+If you are confused regarding the rules of chess or how a queen can move, check out [this](https://www.chessusa.com/chess-rules.html) tutorial.

 For example, here is one of the two 4-queens solutions: